2004 Wisconsin Republican presidential primary

+Official photograph portrait of former U.S. President George W. Bush.

 The 2004 Wisconsin Republican presidential primary was held on February 17, 2004, as part of the 2004 Republican Party primaries for the 2004 presidential election.
 37 delegates to the 2004 Republican National Convention were allocated to presidential candidates.

 President George W. Bush won easily by receiving all the delegate votes because most of his opponents were not on the ballot, except for his only opponent in the state of Wisconsin, Uncommitted.

 Candidates

 President George W. Bush was the only person on the ballot, but there were still one of his opponents, Uncommitted, even though this was just a voting option.